 My areas of interest are within the field of early childhood, with a specific interest in working with parents and families, pedagogical leadership and how we can draw on knowledge and research from other fields to inform leadership and management roles for those people working with children, families and in communities.
 Linked to this is an interest in pedagogical documentation and democracy and how this can be embedded in the curriculum and everyday practice.

-I have led teams of academic colleagues in the education subject area, to develop the curriculum and teaching portfolio for programmes at the undergraduate, postgraduate and doctoral level.
+I have led teams of academic colleagues in the education subject area, to develop the curriculum and teaching portfolio for programmes at the undergraduate, postgraduate and doctoral levels.
 I supervise doctoral students in a range of subjects related to education, leadership and research methods.
 I am a Principal Fellow of the Higher Education Academy.